imretro/imretro.github.io/docs/tutorial/supplements/hexedit.md

 Of course, you don't have to use `nano`.
 Any text editor will work :)

+### Separating The Header And Pixels

 The above example will hexdump the whole file, so here's a way to edit just the pixels.

+Let's base this off of [the first tutorial][tutorial-1].
-We know we have 11 bytes before the pixels.
+We know that we have 11 bytes before the pixels.
 We'll output those 11 bytes in a separate `header` file.

 ```console